 The per-machine version will update itself by a service/account which injects itself during the installation.
 Therefore, you always need to run the installation as local administrator with UAC privileges.

-Recently, the OneDrive team added Known Folder Move functionality support to OneDrive, which is very useful to create the same end-user experience for our users on Windows Virtual Desktop as they would have on a Modern Desktop with all profile folders, such as My Documents, Pictures, Favorites, Desktop, etc. redirected to OneDrive.
+Recently, the OneDrive team added Known Folder Move functionality support to OneDrive, which is very useful to create the same end-user experience for our users on Azure Virtual Desktop as they would have on a Modern Desktop with all profile folders, such as My Documents, Pictures, Favorites, Desktop, etc. redirected to OneDrive.
 Also, with the use of OneDrive Files On-Demand, you’ll be able to save storage space from your profile folders due to the possibility to work with tiering for your hot and cold data.

 While using Known Folder Move on different devices or VDI environments in conjunction with the same OneDrive account.
 You ensure to always have your Office 365 documents on the same location, everywhere you go!
 Even on your mobile device, without any notice 😊

 Activating Kown Folder Move is relatively easy.
 You can use the manual approach by opening the OneDrive client from the Start menu and click on Update Folders.

 Enabling this policy sets the following registry keys: